 Absolutely!
-While this recipe is written to make 2" round cookie sandwiches, I also used it to make these in 4" diameter hexagons for my bakery.
+While this recipe is written to make 2-inch round cookie sandwiches, I also used it to make these in 4-inch diameter hexagons for my bakery.

 If you'd like to size-up your cutter, just know that you'll still want to keep your jam layer nice and thin so it doesn't bubble up over your top cookie.

 You'll also need to add a few minutes to your bake time depending on how much bigger your cookies are, but just look for the golden-brown edges and bottoms to know when your cookies are done.

 Definitely check out this Homemade French Raspberry Jam as a filling for these cookies.

 For another delicious British classic, my Mini Victoria Sponge Cakes are just what the doctor ordered, and if you're looking for other Valentine's Day treats, be sure to check out my Red Velvet Bundt Cake with Cream Cheese Glaze.

 And last but not least, if you love the butter cookies used in these jammy sandwiches, be sure to checkout my east Easy Chocolate Butter Cookies too!